tenekev/immich-offline-files-remover/README.md

-# Immich Auto Remove Offline Files
+# 🐳 Immich Auto Remove Offline Files - Docker Edition
 This is a simple Pyhon script, dressed as a Docker container, that removes Offline Files from **External** Immich libraries.
 It can be used to either run the script manually, or via cronjob by providing a crontab expression to the container.
 The container can then be added to the Immich compose stack directly.

 ### 🔑 Obtaining an Immich API key